3. Material Accounting Policies

 Defined benefit plans

 The Company accrues for liability towards Gratuity which is a defined benefit plan.
 The present value of obligation under such defined benefit plan is determined based on actuarial valuation as at the balance sheet date, using the Projected Unit Credit Method.
-Re-measurements comprising of Actuarial gains and losses are recognized in the statement of Other comprehensive income in the period in which they occur and are not deferred.”
-Remeasurements are not reclassified to the Statement of Profit and Loss in subsequent periods.
+Actuarial gains and losses are recognized in the Statement of Other comprehensive income in the period in which they occur and are not deferred.

 In accordance with Indian law, the company and its subsidiaries in India operate a scheme of gratuity which is a defined benefit plan.
 The gratuity plan provides for a lump sum payment to vested employees at retirement, death while in employment or on termination of employment of an amount equivalent to 15 days' salary payable for each completed year of service.
 Vesting occurs upon completion of five continuous years of service.
 The Company formed a trust for making the contributions.
 These contributions are classified as plan assets and the corpus is managed by the Life Insurance Corporation of India.